Trump security team considering a government-built 5G network to counter China | The Japan Times

-WASHINGTON – U.S. President Donald Trump’s national security team is considering to have the government build a superfast 5G wireless network in order to counter the threat of China spying on U.S. phone calls, a senior administration official said Sunday.
+WASHINGTON – President Donald Trump’s national security team is looking at options to counter the threat of China spying on U.S. phone calls that include the government building a superfast 5G wireless network, a senior administration official said Sunday.

 The official, confirming the gist of a report from Axios.com, said the option was being debated at a low level in the administration and was six to eight months away from being considered by the president himself.

-This 5G network plan is aimed at addressing what officials see as China’s threat to U.S. cybersecurity and economic security.
+The 5G network concept is aimed at addressing what officials see as China’s threat to U.S. cybersecurity and economic security.

 The Trump administration has taken a harder line on policies initiated by predecessor Barack Obama on issues ranging from Beijing’s role in restraining North Korea to Chinese efforts to acquire U.S. strategic industries.

-Earlier this month, Texas-based AT&T Inc. was forced to scrap a plan to offer customers handsets built by China’s Huawei Technologies Co. after some Congress members lobbied against the idea with federal regulators, sources said.
+Earlier this month, AT&T was forced to scrap a plan to offer its customers handsets built by China’s Huawei after some members of Congress lobbied against the idea with federal regulators, sources said.

-Due to national security concerns, the U.S. government also blocked a string of Chinese acquisitions, including Ant Financial’s proposed purchase of U.S. money transfer company MoneyGram International Inc.
+In 2012, Huawei and ZTE Corp. were the subject of a U.S. investigation into whether their equipment provided an opportunity for foreign espionage and threatened critical U.S. infrastructure.

+Some members of the House intelligence committee remain troubled by security threats posed by Huawei and ZTE, according to a congressional aide.
+Issues raised in a 2012 committee report about the Chinese firms have “never subsided,” the aide said, adding that there was newer classified intelligence that recently resurfaced those concerns.

-“We want to build a network so the Chinese can’t listen to your calls,” the senior official told Reuters.
+“We want to build a network so the Chinese can’t listen to your calls,” the senior official said.
 “We have to have a secure network that doesn’t allow bad actors to get in.
-We also have to ensure the Chinese don’t take over the market and put every non-5G (fifth generation) network out of business.”
+We also have to ensure the Chinese don’t take over the market and put every non-5G network out of business.”

-Major wireless carriers have spent billions of dollars buying frequency spectrum bands to launch 5G networks, and it is unclear if the U.S. government would have enough spectrum to build its own 5G network.
+Major wireless carriers have spent billions of dollars buying spectrum to launch 5G networks, and it is unclear if the U.S. government would have enough spectrum to build its own 5G network.

+Furthermore, Accenture has estimated that wireless operators will invest as much as $275 billion in the United States over seven years as they build out 5G.

-Last year, T-Mobile U.S. Inc and Dish Network Corp. spent $8 billion and $6.2 billion respectively to win the bulk of broadcast airwaves in a government auction, held by the U.S. Federal Communications Commission.
+Last year, T-Mobile US Inc. spent $8 billion and Dish Network Corp. $6.2 billion to win the bulk of broadcast airwaves spectrum for sale in a government auction.

-U.S. carriers are well into the standard-setting process for 5G, and testing is already underway.
+An AT&T spokesman said they could not comment on something they have not seen, and added: “Thanks to multibillion dollar investments made by American companies, the work to launch 5G service in the United States is already well down the road.”

+Later this year, AT&T is set to be the first to launch mobile 5G service in 12 U.S. locations, the spokesman said.

-A Verizon Communications Inc. spokesman declined to comment.
-Representatives for AT&T, Sprint Corp. and T-Mobile did not immediately respond to requests for comment.
+A Verizon spokesman declined to comment.
+Representatives for Sprint and T-Mobile did not immediately respond to requests for comment.

 “We want to build a secure 5G network and we have to work with industry to figure out the best way to do it,” the official said, speaking on condition of anonymity.

-Axios published documents that it said were from a presentation from a National Security Council official about the 5G issue.
-If the government built the 5G network, it would rent access to carriers like AT&T, Verizon and T-Mobile, Axios said.
+Axios published documents it said were from a presentation from a National Security Council official.
+If the government built the network, it would rent access to carriers, Axios said.

-A looming concern laid out in the presentation is China’s growing presence in the manufacturing and operation of wireless networks.
+A looming concern laid out in the presentation was China’s growing presence in the manufacture and operation of wireless networks.
 A concerted government push could help the U.S. compete on that front, according to the presentation.

 A 5G network is expected to offer significantly faster speeds, more capacity and shorter response times, which could be utilized for new technologies ranging from self-driving cars to remote surgeries.
 Telecom companies and their suppliers consider it to be a multibillion-dollar revenue opportunity.